-- (a) A clear purpose for the trial/benchmark exercise - (b) Pre-defined, explicit accuracy metrics and winning criteria - (c) A clear time line (start/end dates, winner announcement, contract award) - (d) Anonymized forecast results.
+- (a) A clear purpose for the t/b exercise - (b) Pre-defined and explicit accuracy metrics and solution selection criteria - (c) A clear time line (start/end dates, selection announcement, contract award) - (d) Anonymized forecast results.
 Ask FSP's approval to share results.
-This helps FSPs find ways to improve their forecast accuracy and see their shortcomings. - (e) Question & answer period before benchmark period begins (~ 1-2 weeks) - (f) Sufficient time allocated for testing the transfer of data between participant(s) and operator - (g) Prompt communication to participants regarding any changes or answers to questions that arise - (h) Consistent forecast file format requested of all example file sent to all - (i) Providing the same historical and project metadata to all participants - (j) Allocation of sufficient resources to furnish data and perform validation - (k) Consistent data formats (both observations and forecast files) ideally as close to (if not identical to) what the trial operator needs, once contract is executed.
+This helps FSPs find ways to improve their forecast accuracy and see their shortcomings. - (e) Question & answer period before benchmark period begins (~ 1-2 weeks) - (f) Sufficient time allocated for testing the transfer of data between participant(s) and operator - (g) Prompt communication to participants regarding any changes or answers to questions that arise - (h) Consistent forecast file format requested of all example file sent to all - (i) Consistent data formats (both observations and forecast files) ideally as close to (if not identical to) what the trial operator needs, once contract is executed. - (j) Providing the same historical and project metadata to all participants - (k) Allocation of sufficient resources by the t/b conductor to furnish data and perform validation

-5 PITFALLS TO AVOID
+(I) PITFALLS TO AVOID

-Here are a few common mistakes made and how to avoid them in the design, setup and execution of a forecast benchmark or trial.
+The following list describes a few common mistakes and how to avoid them in the design, setup and execution of a forecast t/b.

-The consequences of errors and omissions in trials are often under-estimated.
-However, if results are not representative, the efforts that have gone into a trial are lost.
-The significance of some common pitfalls can be expensive to the operator as now, they have to make a decision without having objective information to base it on.
+The consequences of errors and omissions in trials are often underestimated.
+However, if results are not representative, the efforts that have gone into a t/b can effectively be wasted.
+Some of these common pitfalls can be expensive to the operator because they result in placing the operator in a position of making a decision without having truly objective and representative information to base it on.